 - “I didn’t appreciate ____ (what you did, your tone of voice).”

 - “I appreciated ____.”
 (Yes, assertiveness can be used to express your positive feelings in a situation.)

 - “I disagree with you.
 I see the situation this way.”

 - “I would like you to respect my point of view.”

 Certain situations call for a policy statement.
 In a policy statement, you simply express your core beliefs about an issue:

 - “My policy is ____ (not to have sex without a condom, not to lend out my car, to pay back money I owe, etc.).”
 It's hard to argue with a policy statement.
 It's your policy!

 The statements above supply a quick response when you need one.
 But with a romantic partner, a best friend, an important colleague, or a child, for example, your goal is often deeper communication and closeness, not saving time.
 In these cases, you will need time, space, good listening skills, and skillful assertiveness.
 On the other end of the spectrum, sometimes you need a little "black-belt assertiveness" when a person is overly pushy or downright disrespectful.
 Future blog posts will provide guidelines for these situations.

 Have you found the right phrase for your target situation?
-If not, I hope you at least have some ideas for creating your own.
-Or tell us about your situation in “Comments” and see if other readers can help you out!
+If not, I hope you've gained some ideas for creating a statement that will work for you.

 Meg Selig is the author of Changepower!
 37 Secrets to Habit Change Success.